fenago/ruby-programming/lab_guides/Lab_11.md

 users’ passwords are safe, or you are offering an authentication option that involves a trusted third party.

-In this chapter, we take a look at how to use Ruby and Rails to implement your own secure authentication schemes as well as integrate with established authentication mechanisms like Lightweight Directory Access Protocol (LDAP), Active Directory, and OpenID.
+In This lab, we take a look at how to use Ruby and Rails to implement your own secure authentication schemes as well as integrate with established authentication mechanisms like Lightweight Directory Access Protocol (LDAP), Active Directory, and OpenID.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Al labs are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All exercises are present in `~/work/ruby-programming/` folder.

 ### 11.1.
-Securely storing a password {#ch11lev1sec1}
+Securely storing a password

 With few exceptions, your users’ passwords should never be persisted in a way that would allow anyone access to them.
 For example, if a hacker